BCLibraries/burns-exhibits/content/Delightful Surprises/_index.md

 # Big image on first page.
 front_image: "Delightful_009_Noyes_ForestWildThyme.jpg" # Replace with the real image
-front_caption_headline: "Ullamcorper Condimentum Tortor Parturient"
+front_caption_headline: "Discovering Art in the Archives"
 front_caption_text: "Donec id elit non mi porta gravida at eget metus."

 # Change to true if this exhibit is currently running.